kbsezginel/nanocar-avogadro/docs/installation.md

 `/home/<username>/miniconda3/envs/nanocar/bin/python`.

 Open Avogadro and go to `Quantum -> Input Generators -> Set Python Path`.
 Paste this path here.
-Now Avogadro knows which Python to use for our plug-ins!
+Now Avogadro knows which Python to use for our plug-in!

 ### 4. Install the Nanocar builder plug-in
 Lastly, we need to install our plug-in.

-For linux this should be under `/home/<username>/.local/share/OpenChemistry/Avogadro` where `<username>` is your username.
+For linux the plug-ins directory should be under `/home/<username>/.local/share/OpenChemistry/Avogadro` where `<username>` is your username.
 Copy that path and run the Python installer:
 ```
 python install_plugin.py /home/<username>/.local/share/OpenChemistry/Avogadro